Pure Ice Cream Signs Agreement To Raise Annual Production Capacity By 300% With AED 80 Million Hub At Dubai Industrial City

 DUBAI, UAE, Oct.
 22, 2024 /PRNewswire/ -- Pure Ice Cream, the manufacturer of brands such as

-Kwality Ice Creams and Hershey's Ice Cream, has signed an agreement to establish a production facility representing an AED 80 million investment at Dubai Industrial City, the region's leading manufacturing and logistics hub.
+Kwality Ice Creams and Hershey's Ice Cream, has signed a musataha agreement to establish a production facility representing an AED 80 million investment at Dubai Industrial City, the region's leading manufacturing and logistics hub.

 Continue Reading